Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Semantic Variation Dataset for Text-to-Image Synthesis

 \section{Semantic Variation Dataset for Text-to-Image Synthesis}

-We collect semantic variation datasets for T2I synthesis to fill the gaps in current benchmarks and evaluation practices.
-The textual semantic variations are created through two typical linguistic permutations.
-First, we elaborate on the characteristics of the data.
-Then, we introduce the pipeline for data collection, annotation and statistics.
+We create a semantic variation dataset for T2I synthesis through two types of linguistic permutations.
+In this Section, we first describe the data characteristics and then introduce collection pipeline.